inverted-hat/pixelWhoLostLegions/questions.md

 # Questions and answers
-This is a list of all trivia questions and its answers you have to answer playing the game.
+This is a list of all trivia questions you have to answer playing the game.

 Correct answers are written in *italic*.